-The following are not covered services under the infertility treatment benefit:
+The following are not covered under the infertility treatment benefit:

 - Injectable infertility medication, including but not limited to menotropins, hCG, and GnRH agonists. - All charges associated with: - Surrogacy for you or the surrogate.
-A surrogate is a female carrying her own genetically related child where the child is conceived with the intention of turning the child over to be raised by others, including the biological father - Cryopreservation (freezing) of eggs, embryos or sperm - Storage of eggs, embryos, or sperm - Thawing of cryopreserved (frozen) eggs, embryos or sperm - The care of the donor in a donor egg cycle which includes, but is not limited to, any payments to the donor, donor screening fees, fees for lab tests, and any charges associated with care of the donor required for donor egg retrievals or transfers - The use of a gestational carrier for the female acting as the gestational carrier.
+A surrogate is a female carrying her own genetically related child where the child is conceived with the intention of turning the child over to be raised by others, including the biological father - Cryopreservation (freezing) and storage of eggs, embryos, sperm or reproductive tissue - Thawing of cryopreserved (frozen) eggs, sperm or reproductive tissue - The care of the donor in a donor egg cycle which includes, but is not limited to, any payments to the donor, donor screening fees, fees for lab tests, and any charges associated with care of the donor required for donor egg retrievals or transfers - The use of a gestational carrier for the female acting as the gestational carrier.
 A gestational carrier is a female carrying an embryo to which the person is not genetically related - Obtaining sperm for ART services - Home ovulation prediction kits or home pregnancy tests - The purchase of donor embryos, donor oocytes, or donor sperm - Reversal of voluntary sterilizations, including follow-up care - Ovulation induction with menotropins, Intrauterine insemination and any related services, products or procedures - In vitro fertilization (IVF), Zygote intrafallopian transfer (ZIFT), Gamete intrafallopian transfer (GIFT), Cryopreserved embryo transfers and any related services, products or procedures (such as Intracytoplasmic sperm injection (ICSI) or ovum microsurgery)